AI did not replace software engineers.

 A senior engineer still sees the architectural decision that breaks at scale.
 They still catch the security assumption the tool introduced without understanding it.
 They still know which dependency choice becomes a liability later, and why the data model that works at ten users will fail at ten thousand.

 The visible markers of inexperience got weaker.
-The underlying judgment gap did not.
+The underlying judgment gap stayed.

 The code runs.
 The app works.
 The output looks finished.
 So people assume the distance between novice and expert has narrowed more than it actually has.

-It has not.
-It is just harder to see.
+It did not narrow.
+It became harder to see.

 The Work Shifted Toward Judgment